 Sometimes people in a relationship find it difficult to communicate with each other.
-Let’s focus on people in a dating relationship, a marriage, an adult child/parent relationship or adult siblings and their relationship.
+Let’s focus on people in a dating relationship and married couples.
 They recognize that there is a breakdown in communication but they are not sure what to do about it.
 When there is a lot of conflict, they know that they are in a negative cycle of repeating patterns of behavior but can’t break the cycle.
 They feel stuck and that puts stress on the individual and the relationship.

 It can take years before people in an unhappy relationship ask for help.
 According to Relationship and Marriage Expert, Dr. John Gottman, couples wait an average of six years being unhappily married before they seek help.
 That is six years of unhappiness and resentment.
 What about the relationship between an adult child and parent or the relationship between adult siblings.
 How long do they stay in a pattern of negativity?
 A Relationship Expert can help by providing you with ways to break the negative pattern and turn it into a positive pattern of communication.
 Relationship counseling would be an excellent first step to mend differences and restore the connection.